-Serials Directory Provides access to the most up-to-date and accurate bibliographic information as well as current pricing structures for popular serials.
-This database contains nearly 250,000 U.S. and international titles, including newspapers, and data from nearly 108, 235 publishers worldwide, including e-mail and Internet addresses.
+Serials Directory Overview: Provides access to the most up-to-date and accurate bibliographic information as well as current pricing structures for popular serials.
+This database contains nearly 250,000 U.S. and international titles, including newspapers and data from nearly 108, 235 publishers worldwide including internet and email addresses.
+Scope: Worldwide.

 Smithsonian Global Sound Smithsonian Global Sound for Libraries is a joint venture with Smithsonian Global Sound, an international network of music audio archives and an educational resource that delivers the world's diverse cultural expressions in an informative way via digital media.
 Smithsonian Global Sound for Libraries allows educators and students around the world to access full-length streams of the vast audio database through an array of subscription options.

-Social Services Abstracts Social Services Abstracts provides bibliographic coverage of current research focused on social work, human services, and related areas, including social welfare, social policy, and community development.
-The database abstracts and indexes over 1, 300+ serials publications and includes abstracts of journal articles and dissertations, and citations to book reviews.
+Social Services Abstracts Overview: Provides coverage of current research in social work, human services, social welfare, social policy and community development.
+Includes abstracts and indexes for over 1, 300 serial publications, journal articles, and dissertations.
+Scope: Worldwide.

 Sociological Abstracts Overview: Indexing and abstracts from about 2,000 serials including journal articles, book reviews, and other materials on sociology in an international context.
 Topics include women’s studies, economic development, and related social/behavioral science disciplines.
 Dates: 1952 to present.
 Scope: Worldwide.